 The Selection at 2 Mile

 Many of the boards we carry are longboards, which are great for the small waves and long rides you get in Bolinas.
-We also have a small selection of short boards, fish, retro shapes and hybrids.
-Fish and retro boards have become popular for short boarders who don't want to longboard when the waves are small and longboarders who don't want to take out a big longboard when the swell picks up.
+We also have a small selection of short boards, fish, retro shapes, stubbies, hybrids and mid-length eggs.
+Fish, eggs and retro boards have become popular for short boarders who don't want to longboard when the waves are small and longboarders who don't want to take out a big longboard when the swell picks up.

 Surfboards can be made from a variety of materials.
 Some are made in the US and hand-shaped and some are mass-produced overseas and designed on a computer.

 The majority of surfboards you see in the water are hand-shaped by surfers in the US.
 They're made out of polyurethane foam blanks.
 The foam blanks are made from a mix of chemicals that are poured into concrete molds that resemble surfboards.
 Shapers can order the blanks in hundreds of different lengths, thickness, and widths depending on the type and size of surfboard they want to shape.
 After the board is shaped, it's sent out to be glassed.
 The glassers wrap the board with fiberglass cloth and laminate the cloth with polyester resin.
-When the resin cures, the board is sanded.
+When the resin cures, the board is sanded and typically finished with a gloss coat.
 The board is then ready to be taken out in the water.

 In 2005, Clark Foam, the biggest manufacture of polyurethane foam blanks abruptly closed down.
 This has prompted surfboard shapers to start using new and innovative materials for the foam blanks.
 EPS / Styrene emerged and has become a favorite blank for many shapers.
 EPS blanks are made from small foam balls that are heated and blown into block-like molds.
 It's from this rough block that shapers produce boards.
 The finished board is fiberglassed but with an epoxy, rather than polyester, resin.